rpvos/passive_buzzer_controller/README.md

-# Passive buzzer
+# Passive buzzer via http

-This component implements functions to make surtain tones and music via bluetooth.

-This component uses the classic bluetooth on the esp32 and the dac and timer drivers from esp-idf.
+This project implements a http server where you can edit the tone of the passive buzzer.

-## How to use this component
+## How to use this project

 ### Hardware Required